awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 MQTT messages that are destined for AWS Cloud targets are queued to await processing\.
 Queued messages are processed in first in, first out \(FIFO\) order\.
 After a message is processed and published to AWS IoT Core, the message is removed from the queue\.

-By default, the Greengrass core stores unprocessed messages destined for AWS Cloud targets in memory\.
+By default, the Greengrass core stores in memory unprocessed messages destined for AWS Cloud targets\.
 You can configure the core to store unprocessed messages in a local storage cache instead\.
 Unlike in\-memory storage, the local storage cache has the ability to persist across core restarts \(for example, after a group deployment or a device reboot\), so AWS IoT Greengrass can continue to process the messages\.
 You can also configure the storage size\.

+**Warning**
+The Greengrass core might queue duplicate MQTT messages when it loses connection, because it retries a publish operation before the MQTT client detects that it's offline\.
+To avoid duplicate MQTT messages for cloud targets, configure the core's `keepAlive` value to less than half of its `mqttOperationTimeout` value\.
+For more information, see [AWS IoT Greengrass core configuration file](#config-json)\.

 AWS IoT Greengrass uses the spooler system component \(the `GGCloudSpooler` Lambda function\) to manage the message queue\.
 You can use the following `GGCloudSpooler` environment variables to configure storage settings\.
 + **GG\_CONFIG\_STORAGE\_TYPE**\.
 The location of the message queue\.
 The following are valid values: